GRPL Starts With Books… and Then Launches You to So Much More

 In fact, the librarians know all of my kids by sight.

-I love having these safe places in our community where my kids can spend time.
+I love having these safe places in our community where my kids can spend time in their quest for fun things to do in Grand Rapids.

 Grand Rapids Public Library offers so many perks, and they’re all FREE.